prewcio/prewcio/README.md

 ## 🎯 About Me

 22-year-old Full-Stack Developer based in Warsaw, Poland, with a passion for modern web technologies and systems administration.
 I specialize in building scalable web applications, real-time systems, and managing complex server infrastructures.
-Currently focused on developing the Anime Tracker Page.
+Currently focused on developing my own E-Commerce Shop (which I may transform in future into new e-commerce platform).

 ### Personal Interests
 - 💻 Programming and Software Development